Stewardship: Giving Back To God

 Only Members in Good Standing, financially (Stewardship) and sacramentally, may participate in scheduled Sacraments or participate in certain aspects of Parish life such as voting in Parish Elections or General Assemblies, or hold official positions such as serving on the Parish Council.

-For your convenience you can complete your stewardship form in one of three ways:
+For your convenience you can complete your stewardship form in one of two ways:

 1. Blank stewardship forms are available in the church narthex on the table with the church's other publications and forms.
 Completed forms can be placed in the stewardship box on that table or given to the church treasurer.